 Richard Craig’s practice encompasses wealth transfer tax planning; corporate, individual and partnership taxation; tax and corporate aspects of business transactions; asset protection planning; and the litigation of tax matters in both state and federal courts.
-He currently serves as leader of the firm’s Tax and Family Wealth Group.

 Prior to attending law school, Richard worked as a tax accountant in both public practice with Arthur Andersen & Co. and in private industry.
 He has been a certified public accountant since 1981.